 These IDRE fellowships will provide partial support for research conducted in 2019-20 and related to the IDRE programs.
 The IDRE fellows will have direct access to and interact with technologists within the IDRE Research Technology Group and relevant IDRE affiliated faculty and researchers.

-The UCLA postdoctoral fellows includes Dr. J. Harry Caufield, Integrative Life Sciences; Dr. Matthew Jacobs, Mathematics; Dr. Masaki Nakada, Computer Science; Dr. Zhi Jackie Yao, Electrical and Computer Engineering; and Dr. Khalid Youssef, Biomedical Engineering.
+The UCLA postdoctoral fellows includes Dr. J. Harry Caufield, Physiology; Dr. Matthew Jacobs, Mathematics; Dr. Masaki Nakada, Computer Science; Dr. Zhi Jackie Yao, Electrical and Computer Engineering; and Dr. Khalid Youssef, Biomedical Engineering.

 Matthew Jacobs’ broad area of research is the calculus of variations, which studies minimization problems over spaces of functions.
 This is an extremely useful tool in physics, as many physical processes are driven by energy minimization.
 At the moment, Matthew is very interested in free boundary problems.
 These kinds of problems show up whenever there is an interaction between materials with different physical properties, such as oil mixing with water.
 In his research, he will try to show that solutions to these types of problems exist, and attempt to find efficient numerical methods to actually compute the solutions.
 IDRE’s fellowship will support, “the funding to help [him] travel to the international congress on industrial and applied mahematics in Spain.”